 We can’t say enough about our expert guides.
 They really do have so much knowledge and experience that they are ready to handle any issues on the mountain.

 Of course, our guides are there for you if you are having any challenges.
-For big things or small things, they got you back.
+For big things or small things, they got your back.
+We have the best guides in the business.
+So if there’s anyone who can get you up and down, it’s our Ultimate Kilimanjaro® guides.
+15,000 clients have climbed with us, so they know a thing or two about how to tackle the mountain.

 Walk this Way

 It is quite incredible that a peak as tall as Mount Kilimanjaro can be climbed in its entirety without any technical skills.